-FPSE supports wherever possible sustainable purchase policies and practices that result in a significant reduction of waste products.
+FPSE supports wherever possible sustainable purchase policies and practices that result in a significant reduction of waste products, from local suppliers that are either, Indigenous-owned or engaged in promoting social enterprise initiatives.

 1.2.
 SERVICE CONTRACTS

 Canvassed on comparative price policy with an annual review.
 Hotel, car rental, legal services, equipment maintenance, meeting meal service, etc., are all subject to this policy.
 Preference is given to stable suppliers who can meet a defined standard of service.
 Preference is given to unionized services over non-union.